ontop/ontop-website/community/organizations.md

 ## Free University of Bozen-Bolzano

-The [In2Data research group](https://www.inf.unibz.it/krdb/in2data/) has initiated and continues to lead the development of Ontop.
+The [In2Data research group](https://www.inf.unibz.it/krdb/in2data/) initiated and continues to lead the development of Ontop.

 ## Ontopic s.r.l.